nka1201/Paytm_Payment-_Gateway_integration_on_web/README.md

 # Paytm_Payment_Gateway_integration_on_webpage
 I have integrated Paytm payment gateway on web page.

+->used Java with spring boot in Spring Tool Suite (STS) IDE

 ->Designed and developed a webpage for integrating Paytm payment gateway using HTML and CSS.

 ->Configured and integrated Paytm's payment button/API with the webpage's checkout process for secure and convenient online payments.